gatsbyjs/gatsby/docs/blog/2020-04-13-upgrading-to-jamstack-with-agility/index.md

 We can use Edge computing to decide whether to route to the new website or the old one, depending on the page.

-In this example, I decided to use a [Stackpath](https://www.stackpath.com/) Script to do this for us.
+In this example, I decided to use a [StackPath](https://www.stackpath.com/) Script to do this for us.

-You set up a Stackpath site just like normal, but pointing to your OLD website's unique hostname.
+You set up a StackPath site just like normal, but pointing to your OLD website's unique hostname.
 It can't be your public DNS name - you need to have another unique way to address that site.
 For example, since our website is hosted in an Azure App Service, we get an azurewebsites.net URL.

-Now you create a Script in Stackpath to do the routing.
+Now you create a Script in StackPath to do the routing.
 In our case, we ONLY want to route requests to the home page, plus any Gatsby-specific stuff, to our new website.

 You can also see that I'm only allowing for 60 seconds on caching in the CDN for all requests.
 This is because we don't have anything built into this workflow to clear the cache in this CDN, and I don't want my content team to have to wait too long to see their changes.
 I'll take care of that later.